Latitude, Longitude, and Coordinate System Grids

 Cartographers write spherical coordinates (latitudes and longitudes) in degrees-minutes-seconds (DMS) and decimal degrees.
 For degrees-minutes-seconds, minutes range from 0 to 60.
 For example, the geographic coordinate expressed in degrees-minutes-seconds for New York City is:

 - Latitude: 40 degrees, 42 minutes, 51 seconds N

 - Longitude: 74 degrees, 0 minutes, 21 seconds W

 You can also express geographic coordinates in decimal degrees.
 It’s just another way to represent that same location in a different format.
 For example, here is New York City in decimal degrees:

 - Longitude: -74.006

-When you put two coordinates together as a pair (X, Y), anything on Earth can be located.
+When you put two coordinates together as a pair (X, Y), you can locate anything on Earth.

-Latitude and longitude form our coordinate system grids.
+Latitude and longitude form our coordinate system grid.

-Thanks to our geographic coordinate everything on Earth can be pinpointed, including the spot you are reading this article rifght now.
+Thanks to our geographic coordinate system, you can pinpoint any point on Earth such as GPS receivers.
+This includes the spot where you are reading this article right now.